-NOTE 4.
+NOTE 5.
 Long-term Debt

+During the third quarter of fiscal 2006, the Company sold \$800 million of 4.75% notes due 2010, \$2.5 billion of 5.25% notes due 2035 and \$1.5 billion of floating rate notes due 2007.
+The floating rate notes bear interest equal to the three-month LIBOR rate minus 0.1025%.
 During the second quarter of fiscal 2006, the Company sold \$1.25 billion of 4.125% notes due 2010 and \$750 million of 4.5% notes due 2015.
 The proceeds from the sale of these notes were used to repay outstanding short-term commercial paper indebtedness.
 The notes are senior, unsecured debt securities.
-During the six months ended July 31, 2005, we repaid \$2.0 billion of notes.
+During the nine months ended October 31, 2005, we repaid \$2.7 billion of notes.

-During the six months ended July 31, 2004, we issued \$2.0 billion of notes and repaid \$578 million of notes.
+During the nine months ended October 31, 2004, we issued \$4.8 billion of notes and repaid \$2.1 billion of notes.

-NOTE 5.
+NOTE 6.
 Segments

-The Company and its subsidiaries are principally engaged in the operation of retail stores located in all 50 states, Argentina, Brazil, Canada, Germany, South Korea, Puerto Rico and the United Kingdom, through joint ventures in China, and through a majority-owned subsidiary in Mexico.
+The Company and its subsidiaries are principally engaged in the operation of retail stores located in the United States, Argentina, Brazil, Canada, Germany, South Korea, Puerto Rico and the United Kingdom, through joint ventures in China, and through a majority-owned subsidiary in Mexico.
 The Company identifies segments based on management responsibility within the United States and in total for international units.

 The Wal-Mart Stores segment includes the Company's Supercenters, Discount Stores and Neighborhood Markets in the United States as well as Walmart.com.
 The SAM'S CLUB segment includes the warehouse membership Clubs in the United States as well as samsclub.com.
 The International segment consists of the Company's operations in Argentina, Brazil, Canada, China, Germany, Mexico, South Korea, Puerto Rico and the United Kingdom.
 The amounts under the caption "Other" in the following table are unallocated corporate overhead, including our real estate operations in the United States.
-The Company's portion of the results of our unconsolidated minority interest in The Seiyu, Ltd., is also included under the caption "Other."
+The Company's portion of the results of our unconsolidated minority interest in Seiyu and CARHCO are also included under the caption "Other."